osrs-reldo/os-league-tools/README.md

 and open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Updating task/calculator data

-To update any data relating to tasks or skill calculators, you'll first need to edit the corresponding .csv file found in `/scripts/inputs`.

-After making your changes, run either `parseCalcSpreadsheets.py` or `parseTaskSpreadsheet.py` (depending on which one you edited) to generate the json resource files.
-Once that's done, you will see your changes reflected in the site.

 ### Code style

 This project uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) to maintain a consistent code style.
 Any violations will be automatically fixed at commit time if possible, otherwise if they need manual attention, the commit will fail with a message letting you know what went wrong.